On the bin sensitivity of the transverse BAO: Summary

-To sum up, a few considerations before using a spectroscopic galaxy survey must be taken into account when looking for $\theta_{\rm BAO}$.
+In conclusion, our work demonstrates that the transverse BAO is not inherently limited by projection effects; rather, the limitation lies in the choice of binning.
+Several points need to be considered before employing a spectroscopic galaxy survey to search for $\theta_{\rm BAO}$.
 First, the redshift range, a relatively local universe is susceptible to non-linearities which cause problems for mock construction and model estimation.
-In terms of bin selection, low redshift surveys are easily affected by projection effect due to FoG.
+In terms of bin selection, low redshift surveys are easily affected by the projection effect due to FoG.
 Thus, for low-redshift surveys, semi-Gaussian binning provides a more suitable slicing.
-For higher redshifts, it still yields tighter parameter constraints than alternative schemes.
-In addition, using thin bins alone does not suffice to trace the evolution of the transverse BAO signal, since the optimal redshift spacing depends on $z_c$, as shown in \cite{ferreira2025arf}.
-Lastly, we conclude that despite the higher shot-noise, the semi-Gaussian bin is the most accurate case to find the BAO peak and to constrain parameters through the angular power spectrum.
+For higher redshifts, it still yields tighter parameter constraints than alternative schemes up to a certain $\sigma_z$.
+For a real data pipeline, one must choose which approach is best: well constrained cosmological parameters, but less accurate BAO measurement; or well measured BAO peak/wiggles.
+In case one is interested in combining the BAO measurement with other cosmological probes, it might be more interesting to focus on the bin scheme that is statistically robust and with a sharp representation of the redshift of interest, which is the Semi-Gaussian case.

 \acknowledgments PSF thanks Brazilian funding agency CNPq for financial support PCI-DB 316199/2025-7.
 CB acknowledges financial support from the CNPq grant 306630/2025-7.
 This work made use of the Milliways HPC computer located at the Instituto de Física in the Universidade Federal do Rio de Janeiro, managed and funded by \href{https://sites.google.com/view/arcos-ufrj/about?authuser=0}{ARCOS} (Astrophysics, Relativity and COSmology research group).
 This work was developed thanks to the National Observatory Data Center (CPDON).
+The authors are grateful to the anonymous referee for valuable comments and constructive suggestions.